-I’ve hunted down five not-so-touristy sights to see in Los Angeles to avoid being completely superficial when I’m there.
+I’ve hunted down five not-so-touristy sights to see and things to do in Los Angeles to avoid being completely superficial when I’m there.

 Because if I’ve not mentioned it, I’m going to actual La La Land.
 I visit the second week of my road trip to California.
 It’s a cultural mecca and surely considered entertainment capital of the world?
 It has more museums and theatres than any other city in the US, a 75 mile long coastline with some very famous beaches and a climate we should all be jealous of.

 Make sure you check out these weird and wonderful things to do in San Francisco.

 So here are the five weird and wonderful things I want to do when I’m there.

 They began in a loft in 2005 but have grown two-fold since then, now being LA’s biggest new and used bookstore.
 They boost a tunnel of books and upstairs labyrinth of secret passage ways.
 Oh it’s also housed in an abandoned bank.
 A very hipster bookshop crying out to be instagrammed.

 2. Abandoned Zoo

 The title alone is enough to warrant a visit here!
 It is LA’s abandoned zoo hidden in the depths of Griffith Park.
 Cages and enclosures from 1912 are still intact but brought into the 21st century with colourful graffiti.
 I just have to take a walk on the wild side and brave a look at this.

 A macabre subject combined with one of my favourite things to visit, museums.
 It has the largest collection of serial killer artwork as well as gruesome photos of crime scenes and replicas of execution devices.
 I love reading thrillers, but I’m not sure how I’ll stomach real life imagery…